Apang20/My-Recipes-App/README.md

 ## To Start This Project
-- Run npm install, npm start
+- Run npm install, then run npm start

 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.